Chad Tracy (baseball manager): International competition

-Tracy played for the United States national baseball team in the 2011 Baseball World Cup and the 2011 Pan American Games, winning the silver medal.
+Tracy played for the United States national baseball team in the 2011 Baseball World Cup and the 2011 Pan American Games, winning a silver medal.

 Managerial career

 Tracy managed for three seasons in the farm system of the Los Angeles Angels.
-In 2015, he led the Burlington Bees of the Class A Midwest League to a 63–76 record.
-He then spent 2016 and 2017 with the Inland Empire 66ers, a Class A-Advanced team in the California League, compiling records of 48–92 and 65–75, respectively.
+In 2015, he led the Burlington Bees of the Single-A Midwest League to a 63–76 record.
+He then spent 2016 and 2017 with the Inland Empire 66ers, a High-A team in the California League, compiling records of 48–92 and 65–75, respectively.
 He then spent four seasons as the Angels' minor league field coordinator.

 On December 13, 2021, Tracy was named the manager of the Worcester Red Sox, the Triple-A affiliate of the Boston Red Sox.
+He was voted as the best managerial prospect in both 2023 and 2024 by Baseball America.

+On April 25, 2026, Tracy was named the interim manager of the Boston Red Sox after the club parted ways with Alex Cora.
+At the time, the team sat with a 10–17 record, with many fans deeming the season "over".
+Entering the month of July, the Red Sox had a 37–46 record, out of contention and preparing to trade off pieces leading up to the deadline, but Tracy led them to the best calendar month in franchise history, going 21–4, to improve their record to 58–51, firmly in a playoff spot and in the race for the AL East division crown.
+The run included a 15-game win streak, tying the franchise record, as well as sweeping the back-to-back champions Los Angeles Dodgers for the first time in 16 years.
+On September 20, the Red Sox clinched a spot in the playoffs, officially completing the turnaround.
+On September 22, 2026, the Red Sox removed the interim tag from Tracy, signing him to a three-year contract with a fourth year option, to make him the manager of the team.